sharathkrml/predictiongame-contract/README.md

 # Predict and win (ETH/USD Exchange rate) ,Kovan testnet

-## Automated with Chainlink Keepers & Price data from Chainlink Data Fields
+## Automated with Chainlink Keepers & Price data from Chainlink Data Feeds

 Users can mint Game token from Website(first mint is free),and use that to be part of the game